Chalietia/CellProfiler/readme.md

     For auto pipeline:distance * distancePerPixel.

     I remove data with larger than 2nm distance to speckle, as these are mostly junk.

+5. Things get tricky if no FISH spot is present, may need to manual edit object in that case.